 IMHO, gone are the days where large tech companies are going to win “deployments” of their tools (when demand may not be there).
 Take SAS for example.
 They were the standard a decade ago for a lot of data tasks (transformation, statistics, reporting, etc.).
 They really haven’t changed their model (with licensing in the thousands / tens of thousands for a single user per year - requiring companies to buy buckets of licenses) and continue to rely on their foothold in the academic community.
 I can’t imagine the cost of unused-licensing there is in Corporate America today.

 Regardless, the truth is that users are becoming more savvy, leveraging more open-source languages like R and Python, because of their cost (zero) and their abilities (endless).
-Those languages have COME A LONG WAY, but they still are too-advanced for the everyday analyst (that isn’t a data scientist).
+Those languages have COME A LONG WAY, but they still are too advanced for the everyday analyst.
 These languages are still too low-level, difficult-to-use and finicky (ever had an issue with environment variables?
-Yeah, me too!) and this wont change because they are programming languages!
+Yeah, me too!) and this won’t soon change because they are programming languages!